 Bringing fresh air into the chamber music scene and revitalizing the classics was the aim of the Twiolins when they launched the Progressive Classical Music Award (PCMA).
 The PCMA was initiated in 2009 by The Twiolins (Marie-Luise & Christoph Dingler) first under the name Crossover Composition Award, to expand the repertoire for the instrumentation of two violins.
 Since then, every three to four years they have set a special task for contemporary composers: to compose new music for two violins, which gets under your skin and leads you to storms of enthusiasm.

-The Competition rules have been designed flexible intentionally to allow creation of new music with contemporary emotions.
-This diversity of styles is supposed to contribute to a sustainable development of the classical concerts and audiences.
+The competition has deliberately been openly designed to allow novel music to emerge with contemporary emotions.
+This in turn should contribute to a sustainable development of the classical concert and audience.

 “Brilliant initiated, organized and performed – The Progressive Classical Music Award impressed me a lot.”

 Benedikt Brydern, composer & violinist, 1st prize PCMA 2009, jury member PCMA 2012 and 2019

 The previous competitions took place in 2009, 2012 and 2105 and had a total of more than 500 participating composers from 55 countries.
 The PCMA celebrates its 10th anniversary in 2019 and the success story that started in 2009 continues.

 Due to the individuality of the individual compositions, it is difficult to find a generic term for the resulting music, but it is intoxicating sounds and rhythms, often inspired by film music, minimal, avant-garde, Balkan and jazz grooves, but also with very own and new stylistic devices.